roerstrand/blazor-quiz-app-layered-architecture/README.md

 3. Run the project

 ## 🎯 Purpose
+This application was initially developed as part of a group project and has since been further developed and extended individually, focusing on improved structure, features, and overall design.
 This project was built to explore modern .NET development, component-based UI, and structured application design.

 ## 👤 Author
 © 2026 Robin Erik Strandberg